amzn/amazon-hub-support/in-store/us/index.md

 1. If you click on ‘?’
 Amazon help is provided
 1. The screen will display helpful advice and explanations on the services.
 1. Scroll through the Q&As to learn more
-1. If you did not find adequate support yet, you can request a service call.
+1. If you did not find adequate support, you can request a service call.
 Click on “Contact support".
 1. Enter your phone number and click on ‘Call me now’.

 ## How to check expected deliveries